TZK-/TaigaPHP/README.md

 // Access with the 'issues' public method
 $issues = $taiga->issues()->create(['project' => $projectId, 'subject' => 'My super issue']);
 ```
+# Supported features

+- Applications
+- Application Tokens
+- Epics
+- Issues
+- Issue Statuses
+- Issue Types
+- Priorities
+- Projects
+- Resolvers
+- Severities
+- Users
+- UserStories

 # Contributing

 TaigaPHP offers a great starting coverage, but there are some endpoints missing.

-If you use this wrapper, please share if you added new endpoints / features by opening a new PR.
+If you use this wrapper, please share if you found bugs or added new endpoints / features by opening a new PR.